This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Quick to prepare — just 5 minutes!

 This section explains how to choose the basic ingredients for baked asparagus, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Fresh Asparagus – Choose firm asparagus spears, with tightly closed tips.
 Asparagus is available any time of year, but you’ll find the highest quality in the spring when it’s in season.
-Any thickness is fine; you’ll just need to adjust the cook time based on that (see below for roasted asparagus cook times).
+Any thickness is fine; you’ll just need to adjust the cook time based on that (see below for oven roasted asparagus cook times).
 This recipe calls for a pound, which is a common amount for one bunch of asparagus, but keep in mind the weight will be less after trimming.

 - Olive Oil – Oil is a must for roasted vegetables; it helps with browning and flavor.
 You can use regular olive oil or avocado oil for a mild taste, or extra virgin olive oil for a richer taste.

 - Garlic Powder – This is optional, but adds great flavor.
 I don’t recommend using fresh minced garlic because it tends to burn, but if you want to use that, add it in the last few minutes of cooking.